muzaheed57/knights/README.markdown

 Basic instructions in _command mode_ are:

- * m: Move.
+ * `m`: Move.
 The character will take up a position in the given region.
- * a: Attack once.
+ * `a`: Attack once.
 Selected character attacks the target using whatever weapon is equipped.
- * e: Engage.
+ * `e`: Engage.
 Selected character engages the target until one of them is dead.
- * h: Heal (or help).
+ * `h`: Heal (or help).
 Selected charater gives the target whatever medical attention they can.
- * g: Glance.
+ * `g`: Glance.
 Selected character glances in a direction.
- * l: Loot.
+ * `l`: Loot.
 Search a corpse or container for any objects.

 In addition, there are more advanced commands:

- * ,: And.
+ * `,`: And.
 Allows you to select multiple characters.
- * ;: Then.
+ * `;`: Then.
 Allows you to queue another command for the same character.
- * c: Cancel.
+ * `c`: Cancel.
 Cancels a specific task.
- * .: Repeat.
+ * `.`: Repeat.
 Perform the last command again.
- * w: Wield.
+ * `w`: Wield.
 Select a piece of equipment from the character's inventory.
- * u: Use.
+ * `u`: Use.
 Choose a special ability for the character to use.
- * x: Hide.
+ * `x`: Hide.
 The character will take cover behind/within a specified obstacle.
- * v: Evade!
+ * `v`: Evade!
 The character will dodge.